 Over the podium, 3 stepped bedroom volumes appear nested one-from-the-other, disguising the size of the building and enabling an additional mezzanine level to be squeezed in, despite height controls.

 Split level, open plan interiors amplify the site’s tiny footprint, so the house can be perceived as both a single space and as a collection of individual volumes.
 Family members find unity as well as their sense of self.

 The building has a civic presence that addresses the neighbourhood, and a garden quality connected with surrounding greenery.
 Its handcrafted qualities express the Clients’ own design backgrounds, combining motifs of embroidery and pleating, with carpentry and woodsmanship.

-House of Four is several houses in one, supporting 4 family members in their interdependent and independent lives.
+House of Four is several homes in one, supporting 4 family members in their inter-and-independent lives.

 … Let there be spaces in your togetherness,